levon003/levon003.github.io/_posts/2024-11-12-ai-safety-conversation.md

    - "Intro to brain-like-AGI safety" by Steve Brynes: <https://www.alignmentforum.org/s/HzcM2dkCq7fwXBej8>
    - "AGI safety from first principles" by Richard Ngo: <https://www.alignmentforum.org/s/mzgtmmTKKn5MuCzFJ>
    - "The Compendium" by Connor Leahy, Gabriel Alfour, Chris Scammell, Andrea Miotti, Adam Shimi: <https://www.thecompendium.ai/>
      - "The Compendium aims to present a coherent worldview explaining the race to AGI and extinction risks and what to do about them, in a way that is accessible to non-technical readers who have no prior knowledge about AI."
-     - I haven't really looked at this yet, so I'm not sure how useful it is.
+From a quick look, seems too vague and one-sided to be useful beyond a high-level exposure to one perspective.
  - "The implausibility of intelligence explosion" by François Chollet: <https://medium.com/@francois.chollet/the-impossibility-of-intelligence-explosion-5be4a9eda6ec>
    - This blog post from 2017 was very influential on my early thinking about AI safety risks, particularly the importance of coordination and communication problems.
  - "Beyond Preferences in AI Alignment" by Tan Zhi-Xuan, Micah Carroll, Matija Franklin, Hal Ashton: <https://arxiv.org/abs/2408.16984>